 Compared with the computations in \cite{Horiguchi2024mixed}, our formula for the mixed $\Phi$-Eulerian numbers is quite simple and direct, which avoids the need to discuss the changes in the Lie types case-by-case when considering sub-root systems as in \cite[Section 7]{Horiguchi2024mixed}.

 The remainder of the paper is organized as follows.
-In Section \ref{sec-preli}, we introduce the notations and some preliminary results which we use throughout this paper.
+In Section \ref{sec-preli}, we introduce the notation and some preliminary results which we use throughout this paper.
 In Section \ref{sec-Structure}, we prove our main theorems.
-In Section \ref{sec-Applications}, we give the application to mixed Eulerian numbers.
+In Section \ref{sec-Applications}, we give the application to the mixed Eulerian numbers.